VishyFishy02/Somm_Wine_Reccomendation/README.md

 https://github.com/VishyFishy02/Somm_Wine_Reccomendation/assets/57776597/a1d6fdde-168e-4b31-a7cd-3855976d4251

-Our goal with this project is to build a wine recommendation engine to help users search for wines that fit their tastes.
+In this project we built a wine recommendation engine to help users search for wines that fit their tastes.

 ## Deliverables
 When the user enters a free-form search phrase that describes wine flavors or characteristics, Somm will return two outputs: